DanielLaV/study_buddy/user-stories-acceptance-crit.md

 * If I try to navigate to the URL of the card that I have deleted, I will get a `404` error.
 * I will not be able to delete the cards that other users have created.
 * I will be able to create a new card with the same information as the card that I have deleted.
-* After I have successfully deleted a card, I will be redirected to `/decks/:deckId/`.
+* After I have successfully deleted a card, the `/decks/:deckId/` page will re-render.

 #### Acceptance Criteria
 - [ ] When a user is viewing a deck that they have created (`/decks/:deckId/`), a `Delete Card` button will be visible.
 - [ ] The user will only see a `Delete Card` button only if they are the user who created the card.
 - [ ] When the user clicks the `Delete Card` button, the card will be deleted.
 - [ ] If the user tries to navigate to the URL of the card that they have deleted, they will get a `404` error.
-- [ ] A user cannot delete a card they they have not created.
+- [ ] A user cannot delete a card that they have not created.
 - [ ] A user will be able to create a new card with the same name as the card that they have deleted.
-- [ ] Upon successful deletion of a card, the user will be redirected to `/decks/:deckId/`.
+- [ ] Upon successful deletion of a card, the `/decks/:deckId/` page will re-render.

 ## Study Decks